Orlando Haunted Houses and Spooky Thrills in Orlando

 High Freak Out Factor in Tampa at Busch Gardens

 Take a day off from terrifying Orlando to head west to Tampa Bay.
-Here, Howl-o-Scream at Busch Gardens Tampa has ramped up the fear factor to become one of the best local Halloween attractions.
-It takes place Sept.
-8 to Oct.
-31 after 7pm, primarily weekend nights.
+Here, Howl-o-Scream at Busch Gardens Tampa is in its 25th year!
+They have ramped up the fear factor to become one of the best local Halloween attractions.
+It takes place the first week in September to the first weekend after Halloween, primarily weekend nights.
 Expect the entire theme park to be engulfed in blood and gore suitable for teens and older.

 Highest Freak Out Factor: Universal Orlando Halloween Horror Nights